What Solution Architects Should Consider When Choosing a New Content Platform

 Have a talk with the agency or management consultants that are creating the new digital strategy of your organization or client.

 Search on the Internet, read up on the topics, ask ChatGPT, check vendors, and talk to your network (even by asking on LinkedIn!) to find out how they have solved similar challenges.

 Have a meeting with your development team and other business stakeholders, including marketing and your content team, about their issues and visions forward.

 What Are You Feeling or Thinking at This Awareness Stage?

 It’s OK if you feel overwhelmed.
 You need to figure out how you can move forward and zoom in on different possible solutions.

-There is a lot of information to cope with and a lot of possible vendors to look into and you need to find a future proof platform.
+There is a lot of information to cope with and a lot of possible vendors to look into.
+And you need to find that future proof platform!